askkaz/lanyon/_posts/2016-02-22-how-i-built-this.md

 Cannot connect to the Docker daemon.
 Is the docker daemon running on this host? deployer@askkaz:~$ <b>sudo !!</b>
 sudo docker ps
-CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS                         NAMES
-66944bb2c7d6        webapp              "/sbin/my_init"     2 weeks ago         Up 2 weeks
+CONTAINER ID  IMAGE   COMMAND          CREATED      STATUS 66944bb2c7d6  webapp  "/sbin/my_init"  2 weeks ago  Up 2 weeks
 </pre>

 One thing I wish that Josh had written more about is the day-to-day usage - the process to add posts, etc. I find myself doing a lot of steps to publish every post: